Courses 2026-2027

 Credits: 5

-Course counts as an Elective Course in Textual Studies and Digital Humanities Minor
+Course counts as a Core Course in Graduate Certificate in Textual and Digital Studies.

 View in MyPlan